The Next Step in Your Communications Career.

 Webster's Master of Arts in Communications Management program

 Successful graduates of this program will be able to:

-- Apply all functional areas of communications to specific organizational issues or challenges;
+- Apply communications strategically to specific organizational issues or challenges.

-- Use strategy and tactics in implementation of communication plans and programs;
+- Design strategy and tactics in implementation of communication plans and programs.

 This degree offers students the opportunity to earn a master's degree in communications while having the flexibility to choose elective courses from various business and management disciplines.

 - MEDC 5310 Media and Culture (3 hours)